subhayudutta/Talk2PDF/README.md

 # Talk2PDF

-Chat with multiple PDFs using Google's Generative AI Palm 2 and LangChain.
+Chat with multiple PDFs using Google's Generative AI Gemini 1.5 pro and LangChain.

 ![Talk2PDF Screenshot](./venv/Screenshot_1.jpg)

 Visit the live app: [Talk2PDF](https://talk2pdf-sd.streamlit.app/)

-## API Key

-To use Talk2PDF, you need an API key from Google's Generative AI Palm 2.
-Visit [Generative AI - PALM](https://developers.generativeai.google/products/palm) to get your API key.

 ## Features

 - Chat with multiple PDFs simultaneously.
-- Developed by using Google's Generative AI Palm 2 and LangChain.
+- Developed by using Google's Generative AI Gemini 1.5 pro and LangChain.
 - Secure and private conversations with AI-powered language capabilities.
 - User-friendly interface for an intuitive chatting experience.

 ## Usage

 1. Visit the [Talk2PDF website](https://talk2pdf-sd.streamlit.app/).
-2. Get your API key from [Generative AI - PALM](https://developers.generativeai.google/products/palm).
+2. Upload the pdf you want to chat with.
-3. Enter your API key in the app settings.
+3. Enter your messages.
 4. Chat with multiple PDFs using the power of generative AI.

 ## Installation